jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_1B/real_forms.rst.txt

 Now something interesting about real forms and Cartan classes is that The Cartan classes are the same across all real forms of the same complex group.
-In fact even though within the compact real form there is only one conjugacy class of Cartans, we will have the same Cartan classes for :math:`G=Sp(2)` than for :math:`G=Sp(4,\mathbb R)`.::
+In fact even though within the compact real form there is only one conjugacy class of Cartan subgroups, we will have the same Cartan classes for :math:`G=Sp(2)` than for :math:`G=Sp(4,\mathbb R)`.::

     atlas> rf[0]